7 must-sees in Maastricht according to local Maan

 The statue - by Minckelers

-Minckelers' statue landmark in the city, which Moon says feels very safe.
+For Maan, Minckelers' statue is a landmark in the city, giving him a familiar feeling.
 The statue, which overlooks the City Hall, is a memento of Jan Pieter Minckelers, who was born in Maastricht in 1748.
 He was a physicist and pharmacist with interests in meteorology, geology and palaeontology.
 He went down in history for his inventions in forming and using gas.

 • Minckelers Market Maastricht trees and sculpture

-As art lovers, Maastricht is the place to be.
-Whether you love treasures from ancient times or collections full of cultural pearls.
-You'll find it in various museums or underground.
+As an art lover, Maastricht is the place to be.
+Whether you love ancient treasures or surprising modern art, you will find it in various museums and underground.
 But there is more!
-Much of Maastricht art can be found in the streets.
-Hidden pearls in public places made with spray cans, stickers and brushes, telling the story of the city.
-Take a peek into the world of street art and discover the city's story.
+A large part of Maastricht art can be found while walking through the city.
+Hidden gems in public places made with spray cans, stickers and brushes, which tell the story of the city.
+Take a peek into the world of street art and discover Maastricht's story.

 Discover more - tips from locals